MikeEviscerate/clipbored-X11/README.md

 **Why am I forking and using (grand) child for copying instead of using threads?**
 So that you can be able to paste long after the program dies.
 At least until you copy something else.

 Rest assured, I will update the code time to time.
+It is also not thread-safe.
+But what do you expect from a noob?